 Morenz was going to give his legs one last go, too, and his name was announced over the Forum PA.
 The man from The Ottawa Citizen held on with the rest of them:

 After a wait of a few minutes, he failed to appear.
 Unless they decide to run the contest over into the playoffs, which the representative of the newspaper responsible stated was unlikely, Kilrea is the winner is the winner of somewhat over four hundred simoleons for some 34 seconds work.
 The previous Saturday, Hec, skating wide at the turns, was only able to go the round in 17 3/5 seconds.

 If that seems to have been the last of The Star-sponsored speed trials, there are a few others of interest to chronicle.

 In February of 1928, Everett McGowan started on the fly, with a puck, and blazed around Madison Square Garden in New York in a time of 14 seconds.
-McGowan was a former champion speedskater from Minnesota who’d switched to hockey skates.
+McGowan was a former champion speedskater from Minnesota who’d switched to hockey skates and taken up a stick.
 While he didn’t make it to the NHL, he did play a handful of seasons with the Springfield Indians of the old Canadian-American Hockey League.